b1too/little-lemon-capstone-bito/README.md

 ---

 ## 🌟 Features
-- **📱 Responsive Design**: Adaptable layout for different screen sizes, ensuring an optimal user experience on both mobile and desktop devices.
+- **📱 Responsive Design**: The website adapts to different screen sizes, ensuring an optimal user experience on both mobile and desktop devices.
 - **🎯 Active Navigation**: Menu links change color based on the active section.
 - **💡 Interactive Elements**: Buttons and visual transitions enhance user interaction.
+- **📅 Booking System**: Users can select a day, table, and available time slot to make a reservation.
+- **💌 SweetAlert Integration**: Used to show booking confirmation and ticket download messages with stylish alerts.
+- **⚡ Fast Performance**: Thanks to Vite and optimized assets.

 ---